chingu-voyages/v10-geckos-team-14/README.md

 * Register with your Email/password and look into the order history section to see the list of orders you have made in the past.
 * You can find `assistuDB in the list of your local databases once you have registered/made any order and collections are created with some real time data in it.
 * Go ahead and look into the records saved in `orders` collection to see how subDocuments mentioned above are saved.
-* Make it customized as per your requirements and feel free to `fork` if there is any sort of suggestions for the improvement.

 ### Getting Started 🚀